-Montgomery Theater is a not-for-profit theatrical enterprise dedicated to bringing new life to old tales while imparting age and wisdom upon new ones.
+Montgomery Theater is a not-for-profit, professional theatrical enterprise dedicated to bringing new life to old tales while imparting age and wisdom upon new ones.

 Montgomery Theater demonstrates the power of live theater on an intimate scale.
 By remaining true to our mission and fostering the free expression of ideas, Montgomery Theater aims to be acclaimed by: